Teskann/URDFast/readme.md

-# NYXX - Generate Code From URDF
+# URDFast - Generate Code From URDF

 *Nyx is the Greek goddess (or personification) of the night.
 A shadowy figure, Nyx stood at or near the beginning of creation.*

 ## Description
-*NYXX* is a Python program to generate code from [URDF XML files](http://wiki.ros.org/urdf/XML) to implement a controller for your favorite robot.
+*URDFast* is a Python program to generate code from [URDF XML files](http://wiki.ros.org/urdf/XML) to implement a controller for your favorite robot.
 It comes with a catchy GUI to make its use easier.
 This tool features code genetation for :

 * Forward transition matrices